 • Are there strengths and resources in the wider whānau or family and natural support networks that can be drawn on to meet the needs?

-• Can the concerns be addressed by a universally available service (such as budgeting support)?
+• Can the concerns be addressed by universally available services (such as budgeting support)?

 • Are there multiple needs which could be responded to by a social, community, cultural or iwi service provider?

-• Could several groups, agencies or other parties working together (such as through a Strengthening Families process) provide the support needed to meet the needs?
+• Could several groups, agencies or other parties working together provide the support needed to meet the needs?

 Range of wellbeing concerns and pathways